yeze322/botframework-sdk/Orchestrator/docs/BFOrchestratorInteractive.md

 # Start an interactive session without a training set

 An Orchestrator user can launch the interactive command without a training set.
-During an session, the user can interactively add utterance example, revise them, or remove them.
+During an session, the user can interactively add utterance examples, revise them, remove them, validate and create an evaluation report, etc.
 Below is a command snippet for a user to start the interactive command with two arguments:

     - "--model"     -- folder pointing to an Orchestrator base model